-- Risk-adjusted acute hospital mortality – predicted risk of death <20%
+- Risk-adjusted acute hospital mortality – predicted risk <20%

-These analyses are produced for the ICNARCH-2015 model (the most accurate predictor of mortality in the UK).
+These analyses are produced for the ICNARCH-2018 model (the most accurate predictor of mortality for critical care admissions in the UK).
 Please see the related files for a summary of the model.

 Along with the potential quality indicators the QQR also contains patient management information tables reporting on: